Aiiion/SnusForum/README.md

         laravelsail/php80-composer:latest \
         composer install --ignore-platform-reqs
 - Make the .env file
-- run .vendor/bin/sail up (eller artisan key:generate...)
+- .vendor/bin/sail up (or artisan key:generate)
 - Open the application at localhost:80
 - Follow the instructions to generate a key
 #### Setting up database connection